starbles/fsm_logger/README.md

 # fsm_logger
-FSM state logger for Fields of Mistria mod development
+FSM state logger for Fields of Mistria mod development.
+Made with GameMaker Language (GML) and Mods of Mistria API (MMAPI).